Overview

 Overall Workflow

-The CMSIS-Toolbox uses software packs for device/board support and access reusable software components.
-The operation is controlled via intuitive csolution project files in YAML format.
+These tools use software packs for device/board support and access to reusable software components.
+The operation is controlled via csolution project files in YAML format.
 The overall application is defined in the *.csolution.yml file and contains one or more projects that can utilize pre-configured software layers.
 The build engine CMake/Ninja calls the C/C++ compiler toolchain that generates the Build Output.

-The cbuild: Build Invocation command orchestrates the overall build steps.
-This command calls individual command line tools to generate the application as outlined in the following diagram.
+The cbuild command orchestrates the overall build steps.
+This command calls individual tools to generate the application as outlined in the following diagram.

 cbuild workflow